 - The TSS visa will be more expensive when compared to the $1,060 the 457 visa cost.
 While the Short-term visa is expected to cost $1,150, the Medium-term one will be about $2,400.

-The greatest change the reform brings is the reduction of eligible skill occupations from 651 to 435.
+The greatest change the reform brings in the shortage visa process is the reduction of eligible skill occupations from 651 to 435.
 The occupations removed from the list include web developers, air traffic controllers, archivists, biochemists, dental therapists, as well as a wide range of creative professions, such as composers, actors, photographers, and singers.

 The list of eligible occupations will be constantly monitored and altered every six months to meet market demands.

 Even though it is still impossible to precisely estimate how the implementation of the TSS visa program is going to impact Australian business recruitment habits, it is obvious that the sectors that will be most affected by these changes are:

 - IT, which is the largest sponsor, by the way